 Help students learn the skills of working in groups

 Students in your course may have never been asked to work in groups before.
 If they have worked in groups in previous courses, they may have had bad experiences that color their reaction to group work in your course.
-They may have never had the resources and support to make group assignments and projects a compelling experience for them in a class.
+They may have never had the resources and support to make group assignments and projects a compelling experience.

 One of the most important things you can do as an instructor is to consider all of the skills that go into working in groups and to design your activities and assignments with an eye towards developing those skills.

-In a group assignment, students may be asked to break down a project into steps, plan strategy, plan their time, and coordinate efforts in the context of a group of people they may have never met before.
-(This site has a fuller list of all of the skills involved in successfully navigating any kind of group activity or project.)
+In a group assignment, students may be asked to break down a project into steps, plan strategy, organize their time, and coordinate efforts in the context of a group of people they may have never met before.

 Consider these ideas to help your students learn group work skills in your course.

 - Allow time in class for students in groups to get to know each other.
-This can be a simple as brief introductions for an in-class active learning activity to a short interim or draft assignment as a prelude to a longer project that spans several weeks in a course.
+This can be a simple as brief introductions, an in-class active learning activity or the drafting of a team charter.

 - Have a plan for clarifying questions or possible problems that may emerge with an assignment or project.
 Are there ways you can ask questions or get draft material to spot areas where students are having difficulty understanding the assignment or having difficulty with group dynamics that might impact the work later?